 Surface texture: Smooth.

-Cascadia brand decking and railing components are produced for Silva by Terminal Forest Products, a world-class manufacturer of Western Red Cedar products with an unrivalled reputation for quality.
-The wood fibre is from second-growth logs harvested in coastal forests of British Columbia, Canada.
+Western Red Cedar decking and railing components are produced from wood fibre from second-growth logs harvested in coastal forests of British Columbia, Canada.

 Colour: Palette of rich, warm wood tones, which vary from light amber to dark reddish-brown.

 Durability: When properly finished and maintained, Western Red Cedar will deliver decades of trouble-free service.
 It has a decay resistance of durability class 2 (durable) according to the EN 113 standard.